131250208/InfExtraction/README.md

 >>> nltk.download()
 ```
 Go to the Corpora tab and download the `wordnet`, `wordnet_ic`, `sentiwordnet`.
-You can also download them from my link and put them under:
+You can also download them by our [link](https://drive.google.com/file/d/1wYIHRCyuuPkwaPB2e8Zy8MSMT2pCjBVI/view?usp=sharing) and put them under:
 ```
 Windows C:\Users\<your name>\AppData\Roaming\nltk_data\corpora
 Linux /home/<your name>/nltk_data/corpora